Màiri Mhòr nan Òran: Life

 Like her contemporary Gaelic bard and activist, Mary Mackellar, Mairi Mhòr greatly admired and became friendly with Professor John Stuart Blackie.
 She was a skilled spinner and wool worker and made Blackie a tartan plaid.
 Later she devised a tartan which she called "The Blackie".
 Blackie gave her a beautifully crafted cromag (shepherd’s crook).
 She also presented Fraser-Mackintosh with a woollen suit.
 She had done the spinning and dying but not the weaving.

 Her last known address, at Beaumont Crescent, Portree, in the building now called the Rosedale Hotel, is commemorated today with a blue plaque.
 Màiri Mhòr died in Portree 1898 and was buried in Chapel Yard Cemetery in Inverness beside her husband.
 A gravestone was erected by Fraser-Mackintosh.

 Significance of her work

 During the Highland Land League, song was a key mode of spreading information to local Gaelic speaking communities in Skye, many of whom were not literate in Gaelic.
 Furthermore her poetry now provides a significant body of evidence about the crofters' uprisings.

+Furthermore, according to Celticist and historian of the Highland Scottish diaspora Michael Newton, "The songs of Màiri Mhòr nan Òran... were very popular in Scotland during the late nineteenth century.
+These songs not only made their way to Cape Breton but were also recorded in California by folksong collector Sydney Robertson Cowell in 1939 (available through the California Gold Collection prepared by the Library of Congress)."